72nd Guards Joint Training Centre

 The 72nd Guards Joint Training Centre is a training centre of the Belarus Armed Forces.
 It trains warrant officers and junior specialists for the Belarus Armed Forces and is based in Borisov.
-The centre is currently led by Colonel Igor Korol.
 The 72nd Guards Joint Training Centre traces its history back to the Soviet 120th Rifle Division.
 For its actions during the Yelnya Offensive, the division became the 6th Guards Rifle Division in September 1941.
 In November 1945, the division became the 15th Guards Mechanized Division.
 On 15 May 1957, it became the 47th Guards Tank Division.
 The division became a training unit in 1960 and was renamed the 45th Guards Tank Training Division in 1965.
 In 1987, it became the 72nd Guards District Training Centre.
 In 1992, it was taken over by Belarus and became the 72nd Guards Joint Training Centre.

-History
+World War II

 On 26 September 1941, the 120th Rifle Division (First Formation), under the command of Major General Konstantin Ivanovich Petrov, became the 6th Guards Rifle Division for its actions in the Yelnya Offensive.

 Due to the German breakthrough in the Sevsk area on 2 October, the 1st Guards Special Rifle Corps was formed.
 It consisted of the 6th Guards Rifle Division as well as the 5th Guards Rifle Division and two tank brigades.
 The corps was assembled around Mtsensk and the 6th Guards Rifle Division arrived at the railway station there on 6 October.
 After the German capture of Oryol, the corps was ordered to mount a counterattack to stop the German advance.
 The division, along with other units of the corps, fought actions around Mtsensk that delayed the German advance for two weeks.

 In November, the division became part of the 3rd Army.
 It was positioned around Yefremov, which was captured by German troops on 22 November.
 The division fought in counterattacks to reclaim the city over the following weeks.
 The division finally pushed the German troops out of the city on 12 December.
 Continuing to advance, the division captured Novosil on 27 December.
 Starting on 8 January 1942, the division fought in the Bolkhov-Mtsensk Offensive, attempting to break through German defences on the Oka River in the Krivtsovo-Chegodaeva-Gorodische area.
 The division was unable to advance and suffered heavy losses.
 On 13 February, division commander Major General Petrov was mortally wounded by machine-gun fire from a German aircraft.
 The offensive was called off on 18 March.